cups/Binary-fun/README.md

 * You document your code liberally
 * You actually do save the day by speeding something up

-The initial title of this repo was to be "Binary Fun with Hackers Delight" but I realised that the majority of that book went straight over my head.
+My title for this repo was to be "Binary Fun with Hackers Delight" but I realised that the majority of that book went straight over my head.
 These are just a few tricks I gleaned and managed to get working, so be aware.

-Much of this may not make any sense if you do not have a copy of "Hackers Delight" - and I sometimes mention the relevant page numbers of Revision 2 of the book.
-Search and you will find it all online, if you can read books on a screen.
+I sometimes mention the relevant page numbers, or chapters of Revision 2 of the book which you will easily find online.

-## Hold your horses

-I'm a git newb, so will need to get these files into an easier to use folder system.
-I've never contributed anything to Open Source despite being a huge fan, and frequent advocate, so I used a wtf licence so you can help yourself.
-I also plaguerised the book, obviously, and a couple of SO posts and binary articles and intend to give due credit - though the in-file comments should show these quite clearly.
+I also plaguerised the book, obviously, along with a couple of SO posts and binary articles and intend to give due credit - though the in-file comments should show these quite clearly.

 I am not planning on spending any more time elucidating upon, or embroidering these files, but if I do actually come across places where I have used I may add working examples into the code samples.

+## Going further

+If you are intending to press on with your binary journey, it seems you will need to study the next stage which means reading and understanding Assembly.
+Just because you have substituted some basic c with a fancy binary predicate it does not mean you have tricked the intepreter into speeding up.
+How did you measure it?